-Welcome to the sixth of our 52 Organizing Missions.
+Welcome to Mission #6 of our 52 Organizing Missions.

 This week we’re about to tackle your chariot – a place you spend a lot of time and, if you live in a busy city, a place you might feel a lot of stress.